 These consolidated financial statements have been prepared on a going concern basis, which assumes that the Company will be able to meet its obligations and continue its operations for the next twelve months.
-As at December 31, 2020, the Company had an accumulated deficit of \$10,547,448, and expects to incur further losses in the development of the business.
+As at December 31, 2021, the Company had an accumulated deficit of \$16,084,760, and expects to incur further losses in the development of the business.
 As a result, the Company may be unable to realize its assets and discharge its liabilities in the normal course of business.
 The Company's ability to continue as a going concern is dependant on its ability to obtain necessary financing to meet its corporate and deferred exploration expenditures and discharge its liabilities in the normal course of business.
-The Company anticipates it has sufficient working capital to maintain its activities for the upcoming year.
 Although the Company has been successful in obtaining financing in the past, there can be no assurance that it will be able to obtain adequate financing in the future or that such financing will be on terms advantageous to the Company.
+The Company has adequate financial resources for the next twelve months with working capital of \$10,893,578.